 You can hike higher, traverse over to Peak 7 summit, or just drop in for some bowl skiing.
 For freestyle skiers and riders, Breckenridge has several terrain parks of varying sizes and difficulties.
 There are five terrain parks and two half-pipes, making Breck’s parks some of the best in the country.

 Breckenridge is one of the largest historic districts in Colorado.
 It was founded as a mining camp and years later transformed into an all-seasons resort town.
-The main streets of Breckenridge are lined with nice shops, restaurants and bars.
-The after ski scene at Breckenridge is the best in Summit County.
+The main streets of Breckenridge are lined with nice shops, restaurants, and bars.
+The after-ski scene at Breckenridge is the best in Summit County.
 And the area is host to numerous other winter activities, from dog sledding to ice skating.

-Lodging is available throughout town and the neighboring towns of Summit County.
-You can find all all levels of lodging, from five star hotels, b&b’s, to right priced motels.
+Lodging is available throughout the town and the neighboring towns of Summit County.
+You can find all levels of lodging, from five-star hotels, b&b’s, to right-priced motels.

 Paid parking is mainly what’s available at Breckenridge.
 Parking may be more on weekends/holidays.
 Free parking is available somewhere probably.
 One of the closest fee parking areas is at the base of Peak 9.